Join Our Email List!

 The second amendment states "A well regulated militia, being necessary to the security of a free state, the right of the people to keep and bear arms, shall not be infringed."

 I am opposed to assault weapons bans, ammunition caps, and laws which require "proof of necessity" for concealed weapons permits.
 Any criminal who is willing to break the law by killing another person will not care about laws regarding possession of the weapon they use to kill.
-Instead gun control laws only end up hurting law abiding citizens by handicapping their ability to protect themselves.
+Instead gun control laws end up hurting law abiding citizens by handicapping their ability to protect themselves.

 ^Back to the Top^